ome/ngff-spec/ngff_spec/specification.md

 ### Transformation types
 (trafo-types-md)=

-Input and output dimensionality may be determined by the value of the "input" and "output" fields, respectively.
+Input and output dimensionality may be determined by the value of the `input` and `output` fields, respectively.
-If the value of "input" is an array, its shape gives the input dimension, otherwise it is given by the length of "axes" for the coordinate system with the name of the "input".
+If the value of `input` is an array, its shape gives the input dimension, otherwise it is given by the length of `axes` for the coordinate system with the name of the `input`.
-If the value of "output" is an array, its shape gives the output dimension, otherwise it is given by the length of "axes" for the coordinate system with the name of the "output".
+If the value of `output` is an array, its shape gives the output dimension, otherwise it is given by the length of `axes` for the coordinate system with the name of the `output`.

 #### identity
 (identity-md)=